vipervoid/laravel-5.3-angular-2/README.md

-# laravel-5.3-angular-2
+# Laravel 5.3 + AngularJS 2

-Laravel 5.3 integrated with AngularJS 2
+This is a Laravel 5.3 with AngularJS 2 setup.

+## Installation

+In your terminal:

+Run `npm install`

+Run `gulp`

+Run `composer install`

+## Launch the Server

+We only need to launch the mysql and apache/nginx web server.

+## Notes

+The AngularJS 2 lives on public/app and the main template file is app.blade.php.